Darbiol/services-api-gateway/README.md

 # Services API Gateway

-Api gateway for Eskrima Services.
+API gateway for Eskrima Services.
 Intended for testing services that we build.

 ## Running the API Gateway
 1. Create a local docker image of the gateway by running: